dawelsch/dawelsch.github.io/websrc/source/documents/samples/nomad.md

 ```

+## Step 5: Schedule Tasks
-##Step 5: Now that infrastructure is setup .
-Create a job file and schedule tasks
+Now that infrastructure is set up, create a job file and schedule tasks:

 ```
 nomad init
 ```

-This would create an example.nomad file that we will use to deploy containers in a network.
-Change the docker driver config in the file to specify a network containers need to be attached to.
-If the network has a policy group attached to it then the format is epgname.network.
-If the container needs to be attached to a network without any policies set network_mode=network_name.
+Following is an example Nomad file that deploys containers in a network.
+Change the Docker driver config in the file to specify a network that containers must attach to.
+If the network has a policy group attached to it then the format is `epgname.network`.
+If the container must be attached to a network without any policies, set `network_mode=network_name`.

 **example.nomad**